lobs-core Β· Standalone Agent Runtime

 Chat & Coordinator

 Primary agent.
 Runs 24/7.
-Triages requests, creates tasks, routes to PAW orchestrator.
+Triages requests, creates tasks, routes to the lobs-core orchestrator.
 The face of the system.

 Workflow Engine